 ( "Free us from the fury of the Northmen, Lord.")

 The Viking Age begins with the 793 CE raid on the Lindisfarne Monastery.
-This attack captured in much Purple Prose in the medieval chronicles cemented the legend of the Northmen, as pagans and heathens whose lust for riches and plunder did not waver before any act of blasphemy and impiety.
+This attack was far from the first of its kindnote , but it captured in much Purple Prose how the medieval chronicles cemented the legend of the Northmen, as pagans and heathens whose lust for riches and plunder did not waver before any act of blasphemy and impiety.
 A major frustration for historians until very recently, is the fact the primary sources of the Viking Era come from the perspective of their enemies.
 The earliest known written materials from the views of the Northern peoples is from the medieval era after they had assimilated and converted to Christianity and become part of their native and/or settler kingdoms.
 Modern historians use numismatic studies of coins, relics (such as the Runestones across Sweden and England, graves and other markers across Russia and Ukraine), and other materials (such as the few surviving longships and the famous helmet) to reconstruct aspects of their culture.

 Expansion and Settlements